peterwittek/qml-rg/README.md

 We already agreed on an order, with whom will start:

-Alexandre (start 18.1)
+Alexandre (start 18.1), Patrick,
-Patrick
-Alejandro
-Alex
-Jessica
-Mauri
+Alejandro, Alex, Jessica, Mauri.

 Tutorial 1
 ----------